 Ever wondered what goes into making a comic?

 To everyone who's asked for a glimpse of Volume 2 ... well, here it is!
 For me, a storyboard is the first step in making a finished graphic novel.
 These tiny scribbles won't make much sense to anyone else, but the storyboarding stage extremely useful.
 It's much easier to cut up and rearrange a rough draft than it is to make changes on a half-inked final page.

-Time to ink!
-This stage is the most time-consuming, because I'm putting in all the details.
+The inking stage is the most time-consuming for me.
+This is the part where I'll really take my time, building up the bland pencils by putting in all the details.
 I have to make sure to put a timer on to remind me to take breaks, or I get hand cramps!

 Once the outlines are inked, I get to move on to my favourite part -- painting!